spacetelescope/jwst/docs/jwst/associations/level3_asn_technical.rst

 ``products`` Keyword
 ^^^^^^^^^^^^^^^^^^^^

-Association products have to components:
+Association products have two components:

 name *optional*
   The string template to be used by Level 3 processing tasks to create